RusPiRo/ruspiro-singleton/README.md

 }
 ```

-## Limitation

-The current version of the implementation does not allow *lazy* initialization.
-Only ``const fn`` functions can be used to initialize the structure instance that should be wrapped by the ``Singleton``.

 ## License

 Licensed under Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0) or MIT ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)) at your choice.